tetsushijp/AEP-Hands-on-Labs/labs/fsi/01_ingestion.md

 2. Select "CSV Import" option
 3. Follow workflow instructions

-NOTE: This technique is a valid option for Data Science Workspace (DSW) or other ad-hoc manner datasets that don't require connection to unified profile
+NOTE: This technique is a valid option for Data Science Workspace (DSW) or other ad-hoc manner datasets that don't require connection to unified profile service (UPS).
 <br>
 <br>
 <br>